-- (1) The purpose of these directions is to address the serious public health risk posed to the restricted area by the spread of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2). - (2) These directions must be read together with the Directions currently in force. - (3) These directions require anyone who ordinarily resides in the restricted area to: - (a) limit interactions with others by restricting gatherings; and - (b) carry and wear face coverings in certain settings.
+- (1) The purpose of these directions is to address the serious public health risk posed to Metropolitan Melbourne by the spread of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2). - (2) These directions must be read together with the Directions currently in force. - (3) These directions replace the Stay Safe Directions (Metropolitan Melbourne) (No. 2). - (4) These directions require everyone who ordinarily resides in Metropolitan Melbourne to: - (a) limit interactions with others by restricting private and public gatherings; and - (b) carry and wear face coverings in certain circumstances.

-These directions may be referred to as the Stay Safe Directions (Greater Melbourne).
+These directions may be referred to as the Stay Safe Directions (Metropolitan Melbourne) (No. 3).